Having allergies or being prone to allergic disease is a chronic, life-long medical condition

 Infants or young children may not be able to achieve this technique perfectly, but that is no reason to worry or hold off on treatment if appropriate.
 Dr. Schroeder will discuss alternate ways in which the allergy drops can be administered to little ones and still be effective at your appointment.

-Our SLIT treatment uses FDA approved and regulated commercial antigens
+Our SLIT treatment is a specialized, off-label use of FDA-approved and regulated commercial antigens

 The antigens we purchase for use in testing and treatment are regulated for quality and safety.
 The antigens are prepared by the supplier companies by the strategic collection of the individual source material (specific pollen, food, animal allergen, venom, etc), a purification process, and then suspension in a liquid solution containing components to stabilize the antigenic proteins and prevent microbial growth.

 For more detailed information on the FDA and SLIT, please see our FAQ: “What is the current situation with FDA approval and Sublingual Immunotherapy?”